Sarah-LB/HomeLearning/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are .
+        -   White is the predominant colour on the site, creating a clean and clear background.
+The rainbow-coloured logo design and multi-coloured pencils in the hero image are eye-catching and represent the different styles of learning:
+            - Red is physical
+            - Orange is for passion and fun
+            - Yellow is creative and emotional
+            - Green represents nature and the environment
+            - Blue is logical and intellectual
+            - Purple throws in a bit of luxury and decadence
     -   #### Typography
         -   Roboto is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 It is a clean font which clearly communicates a feeling of professionalism and authenticity to the user.
 Fuzzy Bubble is used as the logo font to offer a friendly and welcoming feel to the company.
     -   #### Imagery
-        -   The large, background hero image is designed to be bold and catch the user's attention.
-The image of books is directly linked to the educational content being sold on the site and so is relevant and descriptive.
+        -   The white background of the hero image allows for a clean and clear layout, with the bold and colourful side image catching the user's attention.
+The image of pencils is directly linked to the educational content being sold on the site and so is relevant and descriptive.

 *   ### Wireframes